 Unlock Sphere Break

-To unlock sphere break, you must speak to Rin on the right-side locker room of the Blitzball stadium in Luca during Chapter 1.
+To unlock sphere break and begin practicing, you can speak to Rin on the right-side locker room of the Blitzball stadium in Luca during Chapter 1.

 Practice Sphere Break

 To win the Sphere Break tournament, I recommend practicing in Chapter 2.
 When you get to Chapter 3, you get thrown right into the tournament.
 There is no time to practice then.
 You’ll be doing it live.